-NON-GAAP FINANCIAL MEASURES
+NON-GAAP Financial Measures

-This proxy statement contains non-GAAP financial measures, including Adjusted Revenues and Adjusted EBITDA.
+This proxy statement contains non-GAAP financial measures, including Adjusted Revenues, Organic Revenue, Adjusted Net Income, Adjusted EBITDA and Adjusted Diluted Earnings per share.
 These are important financial measures for us, but are not financial measures as defined by generally accepted accounting principles (GAAP).
 The presentation of this financial information is not intended to be considered in isolation of or as a substitute for, or superior to, the financial information prepared and presented in accordance with GAAP.